valvicthe/lace/README.md

 php artisan migrate
 ```

-You have now succesfully compiled the Rainway code!
+You have now succesfully compiled the raiin code!

 ## Usage
 If you want to directly deploy the server with Laravel, you can use ```php artisan serve```. <br>